mangchiandjjoe/i_know_what_you_did_before/README.md

 I Know What You Did ...
 ==========================
-Keep track of Korean politicians in the past
+Keep track of what Korean politicians did or mentioned in the past